dzieciou/pystempel/README.rst

 .. _Stempel Stemmer Java library: http://www.getopt.org/stempel/index.html
 .. _Apache Lucene: https://lucene.apache.org/core/3_1_0/api/contrib-stempel/index.html

-This package includes also high-quality stemming table for Polish with 20,000 training sets, pretrained by Andrzej Białecki.
+This package includes also high-quality stemming tables for Polish: original one pretrained by Andrzej Białecki on 20,000 training sets, and new one, pretrained on 259,080 training sets from Polimorf dictionary by me.

 The port does not include code for compiling stemming tables.

 .. _sjp.pl: https://sjp.pl/slownik/en/